ariasdiniz/macaw_framework/README.md

 To enable this functionality, make sure the "public" folder is placed in the same directory as the main.rb file.
 The "public" folder should contain any static assets required by your web application.

-To avoid issues, instantiate the Macaw using the `dir` proporty as following:
+To avoid issues, instantiate the Macaw using the `dir` property as following:

 ```ruby
 MacawFramework::Macaw.new(dir: __dir__)